MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 ## Coming soon - bring Viva Insights into Viva Glint!

-Add Viva Insights metrics to Viva Glint to dive deeper into employee sentiment.If you're interested in the private preview - slated for June 2024 - reach out to your CxPM or hotline assistant.
+Add Viva Insights metrics to Viva Glint to dive deeper into employee sentiment.
+If you're interested in the private preview - slated for June 2024 - reach out to your CxPM or hotline assistant.

 :::image type="content" source="../../media/glint/setup/insights-coming-soon.png" alt-text="Screenshot of Importing Viva Insights Data.":::